benjaminlarin/starter-academic/content/publication/HK/index.md

 publication: "R&R at the <ins>***Journal of the European Economic Association***</ins>"
 publication_short: ""

-abstract: "The housing wealth-to-income ratio has been increasing in most developed economies since the 1950s.
-    We provide a novel theory to explain this long-term pattern.
-    We show analytically that house prices grow in the steady state if i) the housing sector is more land-intensive than the non-housing sector, or ii) technological progress in the construction sector is weaker than in the non-housing sector.
-    Despite growing house prices and housing wealth, the housing wealth-to-income ratio is constant in steady state.
-    We hence study the dynamics in the housing wealth-to-income ratio by computing transitions.
-    The model is calibrated separately to the US, UK, France, and Germany.
-    On average, we replicate 89 percent of the observed increase in the housing wealth-to-income ratio.
-    The key for replicating the data is the differentiation between residential land as a non-reproducible factor and residential structure as a reproducible factor.
-    The transition process from the calibrated model points to two driving forces of an increasing housing wealth-to-income ratio:
-    i) A long-lasting construction boom that brought about a pronounced build-up in the stock of structures and ii) an increase in the demand for residential land that resulted in surging residential land prices.
+abstract: " Over the last 70 years, many advanced countries have experienced growing real house prices and an increasing housing wealth-to-income ratio.
+To explain these long-run patterns, this paper introduces a novel multi-sector growth model where housing services are produced using non-reproducible land and reproducible structures.
+Land is also employed in the non-housing sector.
+First, we identify two fundamental mechanisms driving the long-run increase in the real house price: i) technological progress in the construction sector lags behind the technological progress of the rest of the economy and ii) housing production is more land-intensive than non-housing production.
+Second, we study transitional dynamics for the US, UK, France, and Germany.
+Our calibrated model explains most of the observed increase in the housing wealth-to-income ratio since 1950.
+Counterfactual experiments identify initially low stocks of residential structures and non-residential capital as key exogenous drivers for this increase.
+The associated investment incentives led to a long-lasting construction boom and steadily increasing land scarcity, boosting residential land prices.
   "

 # Summary.
 An optional shortened abstract.